leanprover/fp-lean/functional-programming-lean/src/monad-transformers/do.md

 ```

 Another situation in which early return is useful is command-line applications that terminate early if the arguments or input are incorrect.
-Many programs being with a section that validates arguments and inputs before proceeding to the main body of the program.
+Many programs begin with a section that validates arguments and inputs before proceeding to the main body of the program.
 The following version of [the greeting program `hello-name`](../hello-world/running-a-program.md) checks that no command-line arguments were provided:
 ```lean
 {{#include ../../../examples/early-return/EarlyReturn.lean:main}}